Macdonald seamount: 1989 events

 Several eruptions occurred in 1989 when a scientific expedition was underway on the seamount.
 These eruptions were accompanied by the discolouration of the water over 1 mile of length, the release of burning hydrogen and hydrogen sulfide accompanied by the formation of a plume of hydrothermally altered water.
 The submarine Cyana observed activity directly in one summit crater in the form of intense bubbling, while steam and water fountains were seen on the ocean surface.

 Grey-coloured slicks developed on the ocean surface, which were formed by pyrite, sulfur and volcanic glass plus smaller amounts of cinnabar, cubatine and quenstedtite.
 The events caused changes in the pH of the water on the seamount and increased methane concentrations.

 Future birth of an island

-Macdonald likely formed an island during the last glacial maximum when sea level was lower, and future eruptions at Macdonald may lead to the birth of an island even with present-day sea levels.
+Macdonald likely formed as an island during the Last Glacial Maximum when sea level was lower, and future eruptions at Macdonald may lead to the birth of an island even with present-day sea levels.
 Such an eruption would have to be fairly large and continuous, otherwise the resulting island will likely be eroded away quickly.
 Depending on how quickly erosion and other factors reduce its size, such an island will likely be temporary.